freeCodeCamp/guide/src/pages/articles/miscellaneous/how-to-squash-multiple-commits-into-one-with-git/index.md

 ---
-title: How To Squash Multiple Commits Into One with Git
+title: How to Squash Multiple Commits into One with Git
 ---
 This is an awesome feature of `rebase` that can be used in the `interactive` mode.
 To squash the last _n_ commits into one, run the following command: